With 5% on every outdoor kit sale, the REI affiliate program gives you a steady commission when your crowd goes shopping.

 Is REI’s Opportunity Worth it?

-Waiting 47 days for payments is disappointing, but you get used to it.
+And waiting 47 days for payments is disappointing at first, but you get used to it.

-The good news?
-Their crowd follows through with orders instead of just filling carts with gear they’ll never buy.
+The good news is their crowd follows through with orders instead of just filling carts with gear they’ll never buy.
+That reliability matters more than chasing higher rates that don’t convert.

 After years of promoting everything from costumes to digital products, I’ve learned that completed purchases beat high traffic every time.

-Skip the REI opportunity if you’re chasing quick or massive wins.
+Skip the REI opportunity if you’re chasing quick or massive wins because this program rewards patience, not shortcuts.

 But go for it if you want steady earnings from a brand that’s been around forever and isn’t going anywhere.